-If you keep animals (livestock) in the Netherlands, you must comply with the regulations regarding identification and registration (I&R) of the animals.
-You are not allowed to keep, buy, sell, transport or move animals without registration.
+Do you keep animals (Livestock) in the Netherlands?
+Then you must comply with the regulations regarding identification and registration (I&R) of the animals.
+You are not allowed to keep, buy, sell, transport, or move animals without registration.

-It is compulsory to register where you keep your farm animals.
+As a livestock farmer, you must register the location where you keep your farm animals.
 This applies to entrepreneurs as well as part-time/hobby farmers (in Dutch) You only need to register poultry and hatching eggs if you keep the animals commercially.
 You must register in the I&R system for the animal species with the Netherlands Enterprise Agency (Rijkdienst voor Ondernemend Nederland, RVO) if you keep:

 - Pets (shelter or breeding, in Dutch)